holochain/docs-pages/src/pages/concepts/2_application_architecture.md

 ![A cell containing a DNA.](/assets/img/concepts/2.8-dna-in-cell.png){.sz80p} {.center}

 A bundle of executable code that makes a unit of functionality in a hApp is called a **DNA**.
 You can think of it like a [microservice](https://en.wikipedia.org/wiki/Microservices) that creates a data access and integrity layer around personal and shared data.
-It serves as the ‘rules of the game’ against which peers can do validation and enforcement.
+It serves as the 'rules of the game' against which peers can do validation and enforcement.

 The DNA can also contain metadata: a name, description, unique ID, and **properties**.
 The unique ID and properties can be changed either in a text editor or at installation time.
 The unique ID can be changed to **clone** a DNA, creating a new cell with identical functionality but an entirely separate history, network, and shared database.
 The properties, on the other hand, can also be changed to clone a DNA, but also direct the DNA's executable code to change the new cell's runtime behavior (similar to configuration parameters).